InMyArea.com earns commissions from some of the providers we list on our site. Learn more

 Can you describe your ideal tenant?

 Asking this question when looking for an apartment will help you decide if it will be a good fit for you, but it will also tell you a lot about your landlord.
-If the landlord says they’re looking for someone that will keep the place clean and rent for the next few years, great!
+If the landlord says they’re looking for someone who will keep the place clean and rent for the next few years, great!
 On the other hand, if you ask this question and the landlord makes any sexist, racist, homophobic, or other offensive preferences known, that’s a major red flag.
+Watch out for unrealistic expectations or controlling comments about behavior and noise too.

 Is there any crime in the neighborhood?